metabrainz/critiquebrainz/docs/contrib/installation.rst

 Now, to actually run the build do::

-   $ fab build_static
+   $ ./admin/compile_resources.sh

 Running the server
 ------------------

 To run the server you can use ``manage.py`` script::

-   $ python manage.py runserver -d
+   $ python3 manage.py runserver -d